d-jason32/Android_Individual_Project_2_JD/README.md

 You MUST have a nice design.

 Make sure that you test your app at least on two different devices (phone and tablet) and for portrait and landscape modes.

+You need to create a quiz game with registration/login.
+The focus of this project is for you to create an app with several activities, data validation, passing data between activities, storing data for stats, and the use of a timer.